On this page:

 What is the SRW MID2030 modernisation project?

-Further information on the MID2030 modernisation project can be found at Macalister Irrigation District Modernisation | Southern Rural Water (srw.com.au) or at Investment in irrigation efficiency (water.vic.gov.au).
+Further information on the MID2030 modernisation project can be found at Macalister Irrigation District Modernisation | Southern Rural Water or at Investment in irrigation efficiency.

 What has the VEWH requested?

-To ensure the issue of a new mitigation water environmental entitlement does not have an impact on existing entitlements in the Thomson/Macalister system, water recovery associated with MID2030 Project, including mitigation water, has been independently audited to ensure the entitlement being issued reflects actual water savings that have been achieved.
+Water recovery associated with MID2030 Project, including mitigation water, has been independently audited to ensure the entitlement being issued reflects actual water savings that have been achieved.

 What is the Water Savings Protocol and how is it used to calculate water recovery?

-All water savings from major irrigation modernisation projects in Victoria, including the MID 2030 Project, must be estimated and audited in accordance with the Victorian Government Water Savings Protocol.
-The Water Savings Protocol is the technical manual for how to estimate water savings.
-It reflects current best practice for the estimation of water savings and is updated periodically to reflect improvements in technology and any changes in the understanding of irrigation system losses.
-It also sets out roles and responsibilities and specifies the audit process.
+The Water Savings Protocol is the technical manual for estimating water savings.
+It reflects current best practice for and is updated periodically to reflect improvements in technology and any changes in the understanding of irrigation system losses.

 Estimating water recovery using the methods in the Water Savings Protocol ensures that the estimate is calculated in a consistent and transparent manner using the most current scientific information.
-This means it can be used as evidence to issue water recovery as entitlements.
+This means it can be used as evidence to issue water recovered as entitlements.

 The Minister will consider any comments received from the public on the application.
-Written comments can be emailed to water.be@deeca.vic.gov.au or mailed to:

 Executive Director, Water Resources Strategy